 You can relax with a book on one of the sun decks, swim in the small pool or enjoy the immense South Pacific.
-Balmy evenings mean reading in lounge/library or chatting with an authority on Marquesan culture or archaeology.
+Balmy evenings mean reading in the lounge/ library or chatting with an authority on Marquesan culture or archaeology.
 You'll probably spend many evenings socializing on the upstairs deck/bar with your fellow adventurers from around the world.
-The spirited Polynesian crew treat you like welcomed guests and proudly introduce you to their rich culture.
+The spirited Polynesian crew will treat you like welcomed guests and proudly introduce you to their rich culture.
 Almost every night, they sing and strum hypnotic Polynesian rhythms on their ukuleles and will teach you to move your hips to the hypnotic beat of the tamure.

 Day 4: Nuka Hiva (Taiohae - Hatiheu - Taipival)